Charlottesville suspect set to face court hearing

 Two Virginia State Police troopers died when a helicopter crashed in a wooded area near Charlottesville after monitoring Saturday's events.

-The violence sparked political fallout over the weekend, with critics blasting President Donald Trump for failing to single out white supremacists in his criticism of the violence.
-The vice president, however, on Sunday did just that, calling out "dangerous fringe groups."
+The clashes in Charlottesville sparked political fallout over the weekend, with critics blasting President Donald Trump for failing to single out white supremacists in his criticism of the violence.
+The Vice President, however, on Sunday did just that, calling out "dangerous fringe groups."

 People around the nation marched Sunday in support of the anti-racism protesters in Charlottesville, with more than 130 rallies from California to Maine.